 Swim Starters 1 (6 months – 18 months) & Swim Starters 2 (18 months – 3 years)

 The YMCA of the USA has established four progressive levels for the Preschool Swim Program.
 Each level is designed to teach beginner skills such as kicking and paddling while building each child’s endurance.
 Children in the program will gain self-confidence and become more comfortable in the water.
 Safety skills are taught at all the levels and water awareness is stressed throughout the program.

 All children between the ages of 3 – 5 who have not taken a swim lesson at the YMCA must start at Level 1.

 Our 30-minute lesson allows our instructors the necessary time to provide the students with a quality lesson and is short enough to keep the child’s attention throughout the class.
 Free play is encouraged and children will learn many games and songs as they progress through the program.

 This class is for first time swimmers.
-Pool rules, floating, kicking and paddle strokes are taught.
-Swimmers will use flotation devices provided by the YMCA to assist them during class.
+Pool rules, floating, kicking, and paddle strokes are taught.
+Swimmers will use floatation devices provided by the YMCA to assist them during class.

 Upon completion of Level 1 level a child will progress to Level 2.
-At this level children begin to become comfortable swimming without a flotation device.
-Treading water, bobbing in deep water and front and back somersaults are taught at this level as is front crawl, backstroke and the introduction of rotary breathing.
+At this level children begin to become comfortable swimming without a floatation device.
+Treading water, bobbing in deep water, and front and back somersaults are taught at this level as is front crawl, backstroke, and the introduction of rotary breathing.